 After studying Chemistry at The University of Manchester, Alison worked in manufacturing before joining Tesco as a Personnel Manager in 1999.
 She was promoted to Stores Personnel Director in 2000 and then led 'Future', a major change programme which improved the way workload and teams are organised in stores.

 During those years, Alison juggled her work commitments alongside studying for an MBA from Manchester Business School – for which she received The Guardian's "Women in Management" scholarship.

 In May 2009 she joined Tesco Bank as a Non-Executive Director and in January 2011 she was appointed Group Personnel Director, becoming a member of the Executive Committee in March that year.
-Since December 2013 Alison has been a Non-Executive Director for Carillion and was made Chair of its Remuneration Committee in June 2014.

 Mike Parker was born in Liverpool and received a Bachelor’s degree in Chemical Engineering from The University of Manchester and an MBA from Manchester Business School.
 He received the Outstanding Alumnus Award in 2012.